Cavalry: Italian

 The last mounted sabre charge by Italian cavalry occurred on August 24, 1942, at Isbuscenski (Russia), when a squadron of the Savoia Cavalry Regiment charged the 812th Siberian Infantry Regiment.
 The remainder of the regiment, together with the Novara Lancers made a dismounted attack in an action that ended with the retreat of the Russians after heavy losses on both sides.
 The final Italian cavalry action occurred on October 17, 1942, in Poloj (now Croatia) by a squadron of the Alexandria Cavalry Regiment against a large group of Yugoslav partisans.

-Other Axis
+Other Axis Powers

 Romanian, Hungarian and Italian cavalry were dispersed or disbanded following the retreat of the Axis forces from Russia.
 Germany still maintained some mounted (mixed with bicycles) SS and Cossack units until the last days of the War.

 Finnish

 Finland used mounted troops against Russian forces effectively in forested terrain during the Continuation War.
 The last Finnish cavalry unit was not disbanded until 1947.